bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 ## Add AKS Cluster to PPDM

 Now we are good to add the new AKS Cluster to PPDM.
-Therefore, we go to the new Asset Sources Dashboard in PPDM
+Therefore, we go to the new Asset Sources Dashboard in PPDM:
 <figure class="full">
 	<img src="/images/enable_asset_sources.png" alt="">
 	<figcaption>Enable Asset Sources</figcaption>